 I am committed to offering Lucia's story as truthfully as I can.
 Although much of her writings were destroyed following her death, the scenes and movement within the film will be developed as much as possible from Lucia's own words and experiences.
 I will also include my own personal experiences that relate to the themes examined in the film, as well as commenting on the wider issues that women face in contemporary society.

-I am extremely grateful for the support of the Irish Arts Council, The Irish Embassy in Bern, Prangins Hospital Nyon, Ticino Film Commission, Dance Ireland, Fringe Lab at Dublin Fringe, and Tanzarchiv Zurich, without whom the creation and screening of this film would not be possible.
+I am extremely grateful for the support of the Arts Council of Ireland, The Irish Embassy in Bern, Prangins Hospital Nyon, Ticino Film Commission, Dance Ireland, Fringe Lab at Dublin Fringe, and Tanzarchiv Zurich, without whom the creation and screening of this film would not be possible.
 Also for the ongoing advice and support from the James Joyce Foundation in Zurich, and The James Joyce Centre in Dublin.